Land Management & Biodiversity

 Preserving Habitats

-In northwest Montana, Hecla owns approximately 8,600 acres of land of which approximately 6,400 acres were acquired with the goal of preserving the forest and associated watersheds as habitat for wildlife such as deer, elk, moose, and endangered species such as grizzly bears.
-Over the past decade, we have donated approximately $500,000 to Montana Fish, Wildlife and Parks to support a Grizzly Bear Management Specialist.
+In northwest Montana, Hecla owns approximately 8,600 acres of land, of which approximately 6,400 acres have been acquired with the goal of preserving the forest and associated watersheds as habitat for wildlife such as deer, elk, moose, and endangered species such as grizzly bears.
+Over the past decade, we have donated approximately $700,000 to Montana Fish, Wildlife and Parks to support a Grizzly Bear Management Specialist.
 We continue to make annual contributions.
+In 2024, a grizzly bear was captured and released on Hecla land in Montana as part of ongoing U.S. Fish and Wildlife Service monitoring efforts in the area.

 Partnership to Protect At-Risk Species

-In 2023, Hecla Quebec continued to participate in a partnership with the governments of two Canadian provinces (Quebec and Ontario), companies from the timber and mining industries, an environmental protection organization, two universities, and five First Nations communities.
+In 2024, our Casa Berardi operation continued to participate in a partnership with the governments of two Canadian provinces (Quebec and Ontario), companies from the timber and mining industries, an environmental protection organization, two universities, and five First Nations communities.
 Partners collect and share data on the Detour Kesagami herd of woodland caribou, an at-risk species.
-The approach aims to integrate traditional knowledge in woodland caribou habitat management and mitigation of cumulative land impacts.
-Hecla contributes financially and participates in knowledge-sharing activities to support the Caribou Index, which will benefit its local biodiversity management plan.
+The approach aims to integrate traditional knowledge in woodland caribou habitat management and mitigate land impacts.
+Hecla participates in knowledge-sharing activities to support the Caribou Index, which will benefit its local biodiversity management plan.

 photo of caribou